Code-Institute-Submissions/Miszamm-mx-bike-store_OctResub/README.md

 - Once item is selected user is redirected to order summary page
-- on the page there are basic informations about the items choosen by user, like list of products, quantity, total price
+- on the page there are basic informations about the items choosen by user, like list of products, containing name(link to full description), quantity, total price
-- two buttons continoue shooping and proceed to checkout placed below the order summary table,
+- two buttons: continoue shooping and proceed to checkout placed below the order summary table,
-- depends on the user choice after choosing either option you will be redirected to the checkout or store.
+- depends on the user choice after choosing either option you will be redirected to the checkout or back to store.
+- there is also delete icon added beside each item details allowing user to remove product from order summary
+- cart icon dispalying total number of items in the cart
+- although there is no image of each item added to the cart in order summary page, user will be presented with images and quantity of individual item on the checkout page

+Profile Page

+- after creating an account, user have an access to profile page where he can update his billing details and have a look at order history if one exist

+Add/update/delete Product Page

+- if user is loged in as an admin, he will have an access to product management page where products could be updated created or deleted depends on the requirements

 Checkout Page

-- on the checkout page user summary of th eorder is presented along with checkout from to be filled in with required informations like address country zip codeonce th eform is filled in, user will be redirected to stripe payment form
+- on the checkout page the order is presented along with the image, checkout form to be filled out with required information, like address country zip code etc. once the form is filled out and submitted, user will be redirected to Stripe payment form with items list and images and card details
-- once payment is submitted user will be redirected to success page where will be presented with information about completion of the orther
+- once payment is submitted, user will receive confirmation message and will be redirected to Success page, where information about completion of the order will be presented and confirmation email sent to the user

+Contact page

+- contact page contains heading with paragraph and a form where user can send enquiry or complain

 ## Features for further implementation

-- saving billing address details
-- profile paage
 - more secure checkout form
-- abiblity to save order details
+- user ability to write review about purchased products
+- more integrated payment
+- for site administration, automated stock control functionality will be added allowing owner to see the amount of stock in the wearhouse

 ## Testing